Wheelchair and ECV Rentals

 Third Party Vendors:

-You can also rent and ECV or wheelchair from a third party vendor.
+You can also rent a Wheelchair and ECV from a third party vendor.
 There are several Walt Disney World featured providers, these include: Best Price Scooters and Strollers, Apple Scooter, Scooterbug, and Buena Vista Scooter Rentals.
 Chairs from these companies can be pre-ordered and sent directly to Walt Disney World Resort hotels.
 There are some benefits to choosing to rent from a third party.
 These companies often have more chair options that may be more comfortable, they may also be cheaper than Disney rentals.
+The benefit to renting from an approved Disney vendor is your Wheelchair and ECV can be dropped off with bell services at your resort, there are also many vendors not on the Disney list, the only downside is you have to be there to accept delivery of your Wheelchair and ECV.
+This does give you a chance to ask questions and get a mini lesson on the ECVs however.

 Walt Disney World is a huge resort, it feels like its own separate world.
 This means that there are lots of different ways to get around the enormous property.
 From buses to monorails, they each have their own methods of accommodating guests of all needs.